Six Habits of High Performing Students

 Six Ways to Budget as a Student

-If you are struggling with money at university, you are not alone!
-The Guardian reported that in a study of 2,000 students, more than half regularly run out of money after receiving their student loan.
 In a UK national survey by Save the Student, 70% of students said that they would like to have had a better financial education before university.
-Send My Bag has put together this blog to give you key budgeting tips for university.
+Therefore, Send My Bag has put together this blog to give you key budgeting tips.